 Reviewing a patient's current drug therapy on admission is important with decisions to be made by the prescriber as to whether to stop, withhold, amend, or continue any particular medicine as part of the medicines reconciliation process (see Good Prescribing Practice - General Advice and the NHSGGC Medicines Reconciliation Policy on NHSGGC StaffNet for more detail).
-It is important to note that specialist medicines are often not included in a patient's Emergency Care Summary or GP print out (e.g. clozapine, darbepoeitin, methotrexate, depot antipsychotic injections, biologics) therefore, always use more than one source to verify medication history.
+It is important to note that specialist medicines are often not included in a patient's Emergency Care Summary (ECS) or GP print out (e.g. clozapine, darbepoeitin, methotrexate, antipsychotic depot injections, biologics) therefore, always use more than one source to verify medication history.

 Below are general principles to consider and illustrative examples of issues for a select group of drugs.

 Considering the principles above, it should be remembered that each individual patient and their circumstances will differ.
 In view of this, the generalised advice for selected medicines or groups of medicines below needs to be considered alongside the patient's individual circumstances.

 The following examples are not an exhaustive list of medicines where such considerations are required, but simply to illustrate the principles outlined above.